alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_rails.md

 server.
 In Rails 5 and above, the default is [puma](http://guides.rubyonrails.org/getting_started.html#starting-up-the-web-server).

 You may want to use a different web server in production.
-See the Cloud Foundry docs for [more information on configuring a production server](https://docs.cloudfoundry.org/buildpacks/prod-server.html) [external link].
+See the [Cloud Foundry documentation on configuring a production server](https://docs.cloudfoundry.org/buildpacks/prod-server.html) for more information.

 ### Troubleshooting asset precompilation